Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

 Ask How Disclosure and Access Work

-A compliant advisor should be able to explain how information is shared,
+A real estate advisor should be able to explain how information can be shared.

 Resist the Idea of “Secret Deals”